Cross-site scripting: Safely validating untrusted HTML input

 Another popular method is to strip user input of " and ' however this can also be bypassed as the payload can be concealed with obfuscation.

 Cookie security

 Besides content filtering, other imperfect methods for cross-site scripting mitigation are also commonly used.
 One example is the use of additional security controls when handling cookie-based user authentication.
 Many web applications rely on session cookies for authentication between individual HTTP requests, and because client-side scripts generally have access to these cookies, simple XSS exploits can steal these cookies.
 To mitigate this particular threat (though not the XSS problem in general), many web applications tie session cookies to the IP address of the user who originally logged in, then only permit that IP to use that cookie.
-This is effective in most situations (if an attacker is only after the cookie), but obviously breaks down in situations where an attacker is behind the same NATed IP address or web proxy as the victim, or the victim is changing his or her mobile IP.
+This is effective in most situations (if an attacker is only after the cookie), but obviously breaks down in situations where an attacker is behind the same NATed IP address or web proxy as the victim, or the victim is changing their mobile IP.